All-in-one platform to power GTM

 But product usage data is a somewhat new frontier in the sales world.
 It can be difficult to gather and even harder to figure out how to action.

-With Magic Playbooks, a data-powered inbox, best action recommendations, and intelligent scoring — Pocus helps GTM teams understand and act on product usage and customer data in a repeatable and scalable way.
+With Signal Playbooks, a data-powered inbox, best action recommendations, and intelligent scoring — Pocus helps GTM teams understand and act on product usage and customer data in a repeatable and scalable way.

 Fill new roles